LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-types/specialtypes.rst

   		diet: "leaves"
 	};

 Now, a new giraffe is coming to the zoo.
-We may want to initialize an object for the giraffe, but hold off on storing information in thhe ``weight`` property until the giraffe arrives.
+We may want to initialize an object for the giraffe, but hold off on storing information in the ``weight`` property until the giraffe arrives.
 In this case, we could initialize the ``weight`` property like so:

 .. sourcecode:: js